andrestubbe/Java-Example-Author/README.md

 ## Next

-Another program to create syntax highlited beautiful pages in HTML + CSS.
+Another program to create syntax highlited beautiful pages in HTML + CSS for java classes on a personal server. the same for C# learning, and probably for JOGL 2.5.0
 ---

 !
 Solo dev.
 194k examples.
 Let’s see what happens.